 Please note that uniform orders must be placed with our uniform supplier, Brigade, by 7th August to ensure delivery in time for the start of term.
 See our uniform page for full details.

-We are delighted that your son/daughter will be starting in the secondary phase of Harris Garrard Academy in September.
+We are delighted that you will be starting in the secondary phase of Harris Garrard Academy in September.

 This page outlines the Academy’s values and ethos, summarises some key expectations, and provides some information about the transition process.

 It is my pleasure to extend my warmest of welcomes to you as you join the secondary phase here at Harris Garrard Academy.
 Like you I am also new to the Academy and will be joining you in September starting my own journey as Head of Academy.
 I am thrilled you have chosen Harris Garrard Academy and I cannot wait to meet you all.